llewellyn-kevin/willow/README.md

 class Person extends RequestDataFactory
 {
     /**
+     * Defines how to generate an API request or response representing a model.
+Can
-     * Mocks a person object that can be used for an external API request.
+     * be used for generating POST requests or even used as the definition of an API
-     * @return array
+     * factory.
      */
     public function definition(): array
     {